 Applying polyurethane can be tricky and messy.
 But don’t worry, a competent roller can turn this into an easy one!
 Your project goes much faster with it and looks great, no matter how large it is!
 The possibility of bubbling and foaming reduces automatically.
 And essentially, a top-notch polyurethane roller like Foam PRO is not expensive either!

 Although we’re discussing this with certainty about the effectiveness of rollers in polyurethane application, one question may still come to your mind – is it really possible to apply polyurethane with a roller?

 Simply, yes!
 The roller works excellent, especially on larger wood surfaces, such as indoor floors, outdoor decks or wooden walls.
 Relatively small surfaces such as large tables, cabinetries or furniture can be rolled out but need a little more care and skill.
 Small furniture for having corners and tough-to-reach areas may also require the assistance of a brush, or spray can.

 What Kind of Roller to Use for Polyurethane?

 There are several applicators for polyurethane.
-Although the heading of this blog-post clearly states the use of foam roller for polyurethane application, we think this requires a little more explanation as to what type of roller is more appropriate for poly application.
+Although the heading of this blog post clearly states the use of foam roller for polyurethane application, we think this requires a little more explanation as to what type of roller is more appropriate for the poly application.

 But, paint rollers can be several types based on different sleeve heads, including: